 LiPo Power Board is a power manager for your battery-powered product.
 Since the breakout format, it is intended for prototyping and development.
-It is designed for a single cell LiPo battery (3,7V) and to supply 2 voltages: a fixed 3.3V and a secondary adjustable output, able to deliver higher voltage and current.
+It is designed for a single cell LiPo battery (3.7V) and to supply 2 voltages: a fixed 3.3V and a secondary adjustable output, able to deliver higher voltage and current.
 A physical switch allows you to cut out the voltage on both channels.
-USB-C and Jack connectors allow to recharge the battery up to 1A.
+USB-C and Jack connectors allow to recharge the battery.

 The boost part is very flexible since you can just change the ratio between 2 resistors to change the voltage output.
 Moreover you can copy and paste it to get a third voltage output.